meilisearch/integration-guides/resources/meilisearch-pre-release-work.md

 For each Meilisearch release, a central issue should be opened in the [integration-guide repository](https://github.com/meilisearch/integration-guides/issues).
 This central issue is an exhaustive list of the changes applied to the integration scope related to the future release of Meilisearch.

-👇👇👇 Here is the template of the central issue to copy & past.
+👇👇👇 Here is the template of the central issue to copy & paste.
 Replace the `TBD`. 👇👇👇

 ---